-Most beneficial class The classes I took that were most beneficial to my career were my Agricultural Economics classes, particularly Principles of Ag Business and Contemporary Issues in Global Food Systems.
+The classes I took that were most beneficial to my career were my Agricultural Economics classes, particularly Principles of Ag Business and Contemporary Issues in Global Food Systems.
 This is important to my career because these classes gave me background and relevant knowledge about what’s happening in agriculture, whether that’s nationally or globally.
 This knowledge helps me strategize marketing plans and effectively serve farmers based on their needs.

-What classes do you wish you would have taken?
 When I was still in college, I thought I originally wanted to work in the financial and credit lending sector of agriculture.
 After taking an internship during college in finance, though it was a good experience, I realized I wanted a more creative job.
 Because of this I wish I would have double majored in marketing through the College of Business at K-State.